Weilbyte/PVEDiscordDark/README.md

 The theme now runs its own JavaScript code which patches the colors for certain components (and charts).
 This approach is much better, and safer than what was used previously.

 ## Installation
 The installation is done via the CLI utility.
-Run the following commands on the PVE node serving the Web UI:  Clearing browser cache is necessary to see the changes.
+Run the following commands on the PVE node serving the Web UI:

 ```
 ~# wget https://raw.githubusercontent.com/Weilbyte/PVEDiscordDark/master/PVEDiscordDark.sh